GlenThevar/CrowdFunding/README.md

 git push origin <new branch name>
 ```

-Then once you have succesfully pushed the changes you can create a pull request using the github repo
+Then once you have succesfully pushed the changes you can create a pull request using the github repository